PtiCalin/vault_summary-engine/README.md

 npm install
 ```

-Build the plugin to generate the `dist/` folder:
+Build the plugin to generate `main.js`:

 ```bash
 npm run build
 ```

-Copy `manifest.json`, `styles.css` and the contents of `dist/` into your Obsidian vault's `.obsidian/plugins/vault-summary-engine/` folder and enable the plugin from Obsidian's settings.
+Copy `manifest.json`, `styles.css` and `main.js` into your Obsidian vault's `.obsidian/plugins/vault-summary-engine/` folder and enable the plugin from Obsidian's settings.
 Refer to `versions.json` for the minimum supported Obsidian version for each plugin release.

 ---